axibase/atsd-use-cases/trends/housing-index/README.md

 ![](./images/projects-permits.png)
 [![](./images/button-new.png)](https://trends.axibase.com/6b04d60e#fullscreen)

 The number of building permits issued for a period is related to the number of new projects.
-Allowing for some deviations, these numbers should be in relative sync with one another.
+Accepting some deviations as normal, these numbers are in relative sync with one another.
 The issuance of an increased number of residential building permits indicate tangible growth of both people and capital indicating solvency in the real estate market.

 This visualization tracks the number of housing projects initiated against the number of permits issued compared to the value of the previous year, averaged by quarter, six months, and year.
 Percentile change calculation are performed using a [user-defined function](https://axibase.com/use-cases/tutorials/shared/trends.html#user-defined-functions) from the [`fred.js`](https://axibase.com/use-cases/tutorials/shared/trends.html#fred-library) library.